 MSMS-A students will present a poster describing their practicum project at the MSMS Symposium before beginning their second year.
-Before graduation, MSMS-A students give an oral presentation during an end of spring semester symposium.
-If the student is graduating at the end of the fall semester, the student will give a 12 minute oral presentation describing the scope of work and results from their research projects during the MARS 6910 Guest Speakers in Marine Science Seminar Series.
-MSMS-A students typically get started on their practicum projects during spring or summer of their first year.
+Before graduation, MSMS-A students will give a 10 to 15 minute oral presentation at MSMS A-Track Symposium at the end of Spring semester of their second year.
+If the student is graduating at the end of the fall semester, the student will give an oral presentation describing the scope of work and results from their research projects at an arranged public seminar.
+MSMS-A students typically get started on their practicum projects during winter or spring of their first year.